Wildfires in Tenerife hit the island between 30th of July and 3rd. of August 2007 real bad.

 Wildfires in Tenerife are not the only threat.

-Later it was confirmed by Tenerife's Cabildo President Mr. Melchior that 150 soldiers would be permanently placed on disaster assistance stand-by near Los Rodeos in Tenerife north which became reality on 25th of March 2008 as reported by El Dia newspaper March 26.
+Later it was confirmed by Tenerife's Cabildo President Mr. Melchior that 150 soldiers would be permanently placed on disaster assistance stand-by near Los Rodeos in Tenerife north which became reality on 25th of March 2008 as reported by El Dia Newspaper at that time.
 Finally, Tenerife received its own EMU (emergency unit) which arrived at Los Rodeos airport where however a unit of only 77 members will be stationed on stand by.

 What is remarkable is that Señor Salvador Garcia who presented the unit to all relevant island dignities spelled out that the unit may be ordered to help in all kinds of emergencies by not only the Spanish government - which by the way set this all up with a cost of Euros 4 million - but, also by the Tenerife 'Cabilde', municipalities and likewise authorities.